daodaojiang622/Foodie-Friends/README.md

 - Delete: Users have the option to delete their own reviews if they no longer wish to share them.

 4. Meetups Collection
-- Create: Users can create a new meetup by selecting a restaurant, adding participants, and setting a date and time.
+- Create: Users can create a new meetup by selecting a restaurant, adding notes, and setting a date and time.
-- Read: Display meetup information for participants, including date, location, and any additional notes, on their profiles or the restaurant’s page.
+- Read: Display meetup information for participants, including date, location, and any additional notes, on their profile page.
-- Update: The organizer or participants can update the meetup details, such as changing the time, adding notes, or inviting more friends.
+- Update: The organizer or participants can update the upcoming meetup details, such as changing the time and restaurant, and adding notes..
-- Delete: The organizer can cancel or delete the meetup if plans change, removing it from participants’ schedules.
+- Delete: The organizer can cancel or delete the meetup if plans change.

 ## Current State of the App - Iteration 1
 At the end of iteration 1, we have React Native components created to represent the functionality we will be building, and the overall structure of the app is in place.We also have navigation and the basis of CRUD operations to Firestore established and working.